-- Degree to which teachers are appropriately assigned and fully credentialed in the subject area and for the pupils they are teaching; - Pupils have access to standards-aligned instructional materials; and - School facilities are maintained in good repair
+- Degree to which teachers are appropriately assigned and fully credentialed in the subject area and for the pupils they are teaching; - Pupils have access to standards-aligned instructional materials; and - · School facilities are maintained in good repair

-Teacher Credentials

-Magee Academy of Arts and Sciences 16-17 17-18 18-19

-With Full Credential 18 17 17

-Without Full Credential 0 0 1

-Teaching Outside Subject Area of Competence 0 0 0
+Teacher Credentials for Magee Academy of 17-18 18-19 19-20 With Full Credential 17 17 16 Without Full Credential 0 1 2 Teaching Outside Subject Area of Competence 0 0 0

-El Rancho Unified School District 16-17 17-18 18-19

-With Full Credential 355

-Without Full Credential 13

-Teaching Outside Subject Area of Competence • • 3
+Teacher Credentials for El Rancho Unified 17-18 18-19 19-20 With Full Credential 350 Without Full Credential • • 12 Teaching Outside Subject Area of Competence • 1

-Teacher Misassignments and Vacant Teacher Positions at this School
+Teacher Misassignments and Vacant Teacher Positions at Magee Academy of Arts and Sciences

-Magee Academy of Arts and 16-17 17-18 18-19
+Indicator 17-18 18-19 19-20

 Teachers of English Learners 0 0 0

 Total Teacher Misassignments 0 0 0

 Vacant Teacher Positions 0 0 0

-Note: "Misassignments" refers to the number of positions filled by teachers who lack legal authorization to teach that grade level, subject area, student group, etc.

-^{}Total Teacher Misassignments includes the number of Misassignments of Teachers of English Learners.
+- Note: "Misassignments" refers to the number of positions filled by teachers who lack legal authorization to teach that grade level, subject area, student group, etc. - Total Teacher Misassignments includes the number of Misassignments of Teachers of English Learners.

-Quality, Currency, Availability of Textbooks and Instructional Materials (School Year 2018-19)
+Quality, Currency, Availability of Textbooks and Instructional Materials (School Year 2019-20)